 The application consists of two parts:

 2. Students should arrange to have one letter of recommendation completed by a UMW faculty member.
 Letters of recommendation from faculty teaching an Honors-designated course make the strongest case for admittance to the program and thus are preferred, but you should always select a professor that knows you and your work well.
 Please make your request in a timely way so the faculty recommender has a minimum of a 2-3 weeks to complete this letter.

 If You Are Accepted

-Current students accepted through application to the Honors Program will be required to complete the Honors Program Track B requirements.
+Current students accepted through application to the Honors Program will be required to complete the Honors Program Track B requirements and to participate the following fall in HONR 101: City as Text.